-- The hardware has never been validated. - So first we did the bringup on bare-metal Linux. - Then, we did a Xen prototype. - In between, we made sure we get reasonable performance... - In the support of new hardware (CallOC2 PCIe version of Calgary).
+- The hardware has never been validated. - So first we did the bringup on bare-metal Linux. - Then, we did a Xen prototype. - In between, we made sure we get reasonable performance... - ... and supported new hardware (CallOC2 PCle version of Calgary).

-I'm going to tell you how it performed... in a bit.
+I'm going to tell you how it performed...in a bit.